-- 3.1 When choosing the venue for the meeting, the advising member should not only fulfil the legal requirement to choose a place which is convenient for persons who are invited to attend, but he should also ensure that the accommodation is adequate for the number of persons likely to attend.
-Subject thereto, there is no objection to an advising member arranging for the meeting to be held at his own offices. - 3.2 The date and time of the meeting must be fixed with the convenience of creditors in mind and having regard to their geographical location.
-As an example, notices of a meeting should not normally be despatched shortly before the commencement of a known holiday period with the meeting taking place immediately after the holiday.

-3.3 It is for advising member to advise the directors whether, in all the circumstances of a particular case, it would be preferable for the members' and the creditors' meeting to be held on the same or different days.
+- 9. When choosing the venue for the meeting, the advising member should not only fulfil the legal requirement to choose a place which is convenient for persons who are invited to attend, but he should also ensure that the accommodation is adequate for the number of persons likely to attend.
+Subject thereto, there is no objection to an advising member arranging for the meeting to be held at his own offices, provided that the requirements of Rule 4.60(1) are satisfied.
+He may make a reasonable charge for the use of the room. - 10.
+The date and time of the meeting must be fixed with the convenience of creditors in mind and having regard to their geographical location.
+As an example, notices of a meeting should not normally be despatched shortly before the commencement of a known holiday period with the meeting taking place immediately after the holiday. - 11.
+It is for the advising member to advise the directors whether, in all the circumstances of a particular case, it would be preferable for the members' and creditors' meetings to be held on the same or different days.

-4 Notice of the meeting
+Notice of the meeting